Act Quickly. Here is how to remove spray paint without damaging your things:

 Always test a spot first: for example, alcohol dissolves dried latex paint, and thinners can stain.
 If nothing works, go nuclear (see below this list).
 Don’t know the type of paint?
 Read how to I.D. paint at the bottom.
 How to take off spray paint:

-- How to remove spray paint from skin/hands: Read a separate post on this.
+- How to remove spray paint from skin/hands: Read a separate post on getting spray paint off skin.

 - How to remove all paints from carpet: follow fabric just above.
 Key point: get it wet with solvent and then read on here.
 For oil-based spray paint, you might follow this advice.
 A wet-dry shop vac is very good for carpet spills.
+The vac shown is a larger one with a stronger motor.
 I once spilled a bucket on a carpet (actually I can recall doing that more than once *embarrassing*).
 Here is what I learned: Pour solvent (for latex it’s water, for removing spray paint use lacquer thinner or just cooking oil if you don’t have any thinners.
 Wet with solvent, suck it up.
 Repeat.
 It will come out cleaner than the rest of the carpet.

-- How to remove spray paint from wood: the go-to product, Goof Off Graffiti Remover .
+- How to remove spray paint from wood: the go-to product, Goof Off Remover pictured above.
 Apply twice, let soak, then blast with water pressure or brush and bucket.

-- How to remove paint from vinyl siding: the same as wood, above.
+- How to remove paint from vinyl siding: the same as wood, above…but easier.
+Do test your solvent to make sure it does not harm the vinyl.

 - How to remove spray paint from a house without harming paint: the same as vinyl and wood above.